AymanUPC/all_prox_openml/README.md

 ## Getting Started

 We provide the annotated ground-truth used in our experiments for building the attribute-level proximtiy models (OML01 - The attribute-level annotated 15 DS) under the folder "OML01" and the dataset-level proximtiy models (OML02 - The dataset-level annotated 203 DS) under the folder "OML02".
-We provide the main indexes and matching output as in the Comma Separated Values (CSV) format.
+We provide the main indexes and matching output in the Comma Separated Values (CSV) format.
 The description of the datasets in each folder is as follows:

 ### OML01
 The attribute-level proximity models training datasets consisting of 15 OpenML datasets and the descriptions of the datasets and their attributes.